pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 Log replication from the leader to a learner is asynchronous.
 The strong consistency between the leader and the learner is enforced during the read time.
 After the feature [Async Commit](https://pingcap.github.io/tidb-dev-guide/understand-tidb/async-commit.html) and [1PC](https://pingcap.github.io/tidb-dev-guide/understand-tidb/1pc.html), `Read Index` request should contain start-ts of transaction read to resolve memory locks of leader peer in TiKV.
-After current region peer has applied to latest committed index, it's available to check table locks(like TiKV does) and try to resolve them.
+After the current region peer has applied to the latest committed index, it's available to check table locks(like TiKV does) and try to resolve them.

-Epoch(`version`, `conf version`) is one of important properties to present region meta changing.
+Epoch(`version`, `conf version`) is one of the important properties to present region meta changing.
-Latest `GC Safepoint` should always be smaller than start-ts of transaction read.
+The latest `GC Safepoint` should always be smaller than start-ts of transaction read.
-Both of them shall be double checked even after getting immutable snapshot information from storage.
+We shall double-check both of them even after getting immutable snapshot information from storage.

 The logic about **Resolve Lock** is complex.
 Related behaviors should follow the established process(like TiDB does) in different [Clients](https://github.com/tikv?q=client&type=all).
-No detail will be discussed here.
+This document will not discuss the details herein.

 ## Notice